 What are the best negotiation techniques that get you the lowest price on the market?

 Let me picture this scenario: You’re at a certain store or local market.
-Your eyes are set on a certain product, and you kind of want to buy it, but your wallet says, “Back off!”
+Your eyes are set on a certain product, maybe a beautiful antique lamp or a handcrafted leather jacket, and you kind of want to buy it, but your wallet says, “Back off!”
+The price tag seems just out of reach, a silent challenge.
 So, what’s left to do?
 Start trying to negotiate the price.
-“Nah, I am too shy,” you might be tempted to say.
+A voice in your head immediately protests, “Nah, I am too shy,” or “I’ll just offend them,” or “They’ll never say yes anyway.”
+This internal hesitation is the biggest hurdle for most people, but it’s a hurdle you can easily overcome.

 Be confident in yourself

 The first and foremost negotiation technique is to trust yourself; you can do it.
 And you will!
 People will assume you are confident even if you are not, so long as you project confidence through your actions.
+This means standing up straight, making steady eye contact, and speaking clearly and calmly.
 The same holds for negotiating.
 When you want to negotiate, it’s natural to be afraid you will fail, but you will lose if this shows in your voice.
+A hesitant, questioning tone or filler words like “um” and “I guess” can signal to the seller that you aren’t serious and can be easily dismissed.

 If this describes you, get used to bargaining and ensure you have all the facts you’ll need before you begin.
+True confidence comes from preparation.
+Know the item’s typical price, what competitors are charging, and any potential flaws or reasons for a discount.
+This knowledge is your armor.
 If you’re not a confident speaker, try bargaining over the phone so you can have your notes in front of you (this works wonders for shy people, especially).
+You can have a script ready with your opening line, your target price, and the reasons justifying it.

 Alternatively, see if the store you want to negotiate with has a live chat tool on their website.
+This is an excellent low-stakes environment to practice your skills, as it removes the pressure of face-to-face interaction and gives you time to formulate your responses.
 But if that doesn’t work, give them a call the next time.
 One of the best negotiation techniques is typically to talk to someone face-to-face.
+It builds a human connection and allows you to read their body language, but it’s perfectly fine to work up to that level by starting with digital or phone-based methods.

 Make sure you can negotiate the price

 The second negotiation technique is to actually make sure the seller is willing to lower the price.
+Picking your battles is key to avoiding frustration.
 Make sure you’re not trying to drive a deal’s timetable by leveraging a discount or racing into a closing call.
+Generally, you’ll have more success in environments where pricing is more fluid.
+Think independent boutiques, antique shops, flea markets, and with service providers like your internet or cell phone company.
+These are places where the person you’re talking to often has the authority to make a deal.

 This usually applies to big retailers because, with so many discounts throughout the year, they can easily deny your efforts to lower the price.
+A cashier at a large national grocery chain or department store likely has zero authority to change a price.
+However, even here, there can be exceptions.
+You can often ask for a price match if you find the item cheaper elsewhere, or ask for a discount on a floor model or an item with a damaged box.
 Together with this comes another negotiation technique, which is to know when to back off even if you want that item.
 Either buy it at the specified price or look for a similar one elsewhere.
+Wasting your energy in a no-win situation is counterproductive.

 Tell them that all you have in your budget is X amount of money

 If you are looking for negotiation techniques that work wonders, state clearly what amount of money you are willing to spend on that particular product.
+This is known as “anchoring.”
+By stating your price first, you “anchor” the negotiation around your number, not their starting price.
 But don’t do this after you say “hi.”
+Build a little rapport first.
+Express interest in the item.
+Then, frame your offer around a genuine constraint.
 Wait a while until the negotiations have broken down to a certain degree and you’re both familiar with each other’s needs.

 It’s good to have a bug in your mind because, by doing this, you’ll convince them (or not) to sell you the product for less money.
-But be careful, because sometimes they’ll try to trick you, so don’t be afraid to maintain a firm position and tell them that you don’t want to negotiate anymore.
+For instance, instead of asking “Can you do better on the price?”, try saying, “I absolutely love this piece, it’s exactly what I’ve been looking for.
+My budget for this is strictly X amount, though.
+Is there any possibility you could work with me to get closer to that number?”
+This transforms the interaction from a demand into a collaborative problem-solving effort.
+But be careful, because sometimes they’ll try to trick you by offering an inferior model for your price, so don’t be afraid to maintain a firm position and tell them that you don’t want to negotiate anymore if they aren’t being direct.

 The art of negotiation isn’t for everyone, but with some negotiation techniques borrowed from the experts, you may be able to get what you wish for.
+It’s a skill that builds with practice and knowledge.
 In case you want to get deeper into the subject, I recommend a great book called Negotiation Techniques (That Really Work!) that’s available on Amazon for just $11.95 for the paperback version.
+It breaks down complex strategies into easy-to-digest chapters that you can apply immediately.

 Be friendly

 You’ll just create trouble if you have a negative mindset.
 And you don’t mean to do that, correct?
+Never view negotiation as a battle.
+It’s a conversation aimed at finding a mutually agreeable outcome.
 You don’t have to be impolite if you aren’t in a position to be upset that something didn’t work out.
 Playing nice is the key to success when attempting to negotiate a lesser price or even a discount!
+A smile, a polite tone, and a bit of genuine human connection can work miracles.
+The seller is a person, not an obstacle.

 Many other patrons make demands of the employees.
+They might be curt, entitled, or aggressive.
 Aim to differ from them.
 When you attempt to be courteous and smile at the other person, you will be much more valued.
+Ask them how their day is going.
+Compliment their shop or another item they have.
+Building this small bridge of rapport makes the other person want to help you.
+They’ll be more willing to go the extra mile for someone they like than for someone who treats them like a vending machine.

 Never take things personally

 This is a milestone in the list of negotiation techniques!
 Don’t worry if the bargaining process is unsuccessful!
+A “no” is not a personal rejection of you; it’s a business decision based on factors you may know nothing about, like their cost for the item, store policy, or profit margin targets.
 Never give up after attempting anything once.
 It takes a lot of work to master this talent, especially if it’s your first time.
 You must realize that you may try again with a different item at another store if you don’t succeed the first time.
+Every attempt is valuable practice.

 If things aren’t going as you had hoped, make an effort to step back from them.
-Remain composed and avoid becoming enraged about this.
+Detach your emotions from the outcome.
+Remain composed and avoid becoming enraged or visibly disappointed about this.
 It is possible to come across proprietors who are obstinate and refuse to give you discounts.
+They might just be having a bad day, or they might truly have no wiggle room on that particular item.
 That’s okay, though, since I’m confident the next store will have better options for you.
+Thank them for their time and leave politely.
+You might even find that your willingness to walk away is the very thing that gets them to call you back with a better offer.

 Talk less, listen more

 When I go to negotiate a price at the local market, I avoid asking the seller, “Do you have flexibility?”
-Instead, try a friendlier version and say, “What flexibility do you have?”
+This is a closed question that invites a simple “no.” Instead, try a friendlier version and say, “What flexibility do you have?” or “How did you land on this price?”
+Another powerful technique is to use silence.
+After you make an offer or ask a question, simply stop talking and wait patiently.
+Most people are uncomfortable with silence and will rush to fill it, often by volunteering useful information or a concession.

 Talk less and listen more to discover the exact amount of space available.
+Listen for keywords.
+Do they mention “we need to make room for new inventory”?
+That’s a huge clue.
+Do they say “business has been a bit slow”?
+That’s your opening.
 This allows the other person to give you extra details that you might utilize to negotiate a better price.
+You’re not just listening to their words; you’re listening for their motivation.

 Timing

 Knowing when to bargain is important, depending on what you’re negotiating about—for instance, if you’re already bound by a contract.
 When you are in the beginning or middle of a contract (such as a cable subscription or a cellphone contract), it’s usually a good idea to wait until the contract is about to expire, then get in touch with them to try to get a better offer.
+At that point, their goal is retention, and they are much more likely to offer you a “new customer” deal to keep you from switching providers.
 You may have to pay a substantial departure charge if you try to bargain early on.

 Be persuasive

 One of the most important negotiation techniques is to try and be persuasive.
+This doesn’t mean being pushy; it means building a logical case for your desired price.
 Understanding how to make an offer that will influence the other party is essential to being a skilled negotiator.
 This vital ability has the power to determine whether or not other people accept your answer.
+Simply stating a low number isn’t persuasive.
+You need to provide a reason.

 Bring your phone!

 You will undoubtedly arrive at the store armed with a ton of knowledge.
+Your smartphone is your most powerful research tool, both before you shop and during the negotiation itself.
 You should do a little more research, particularly if you want to see whether the thing you’re looking for is offered online for less money.
+A quick search can reveal what major online retailers and competitors are charging for the exact same item.

 You can provide the information on your phone to the cashier if they advise you that this is the best discount they can offer.
 It’s simple!
 It’s not necessary to act impolitely, scream at them, call them liars, or do anything like that.
+Don’t be confrontational by shoving your phone in their face.
 Simply be kind and point out that because the price was cheaper on the Internet, the item ought to be sold in the shop for the same amount.
+You can say, “I see that BigBoxStore.com has this listed for $20 less.
+I’d much rather buy it from you today.
+Is there any chance you can match that price?”
+This is a non-threatening way to leverage data to your advantage.

 Don’t give up easily but know when to back off

 Increase the value of the item you are already paying for if you are attempting to bargain with your cable provider, for example, and they are unable to reduce the price on any account.
+If the price is firm, see if you can negotiate the *terms* of the deal.
 Perhaps they might provide a speedier service or a free streaming service for a month or two.
+When buying a product, you could ask if they can include an accessory, free delivery, or an extended warranty.
+This technique, called expanding the pie, creates value for you without costing the seller as much as a direct discount would.

 The vendors can think that their item is the best and that you won’t find anything like it at another retailer.
 That is false as well!
 Tell them, with confidence, that you’ve already discovered a better deal just across the street.
+A polite, “Thank you for your time, but I think I’ll go check out the offer I saw at the other shop,” can sometimes trigger a last-minute change of heart from the seller.
 If they want to keep you as a customer, they will therefore undoubtedly be much more interested in giving you a discount.
+And if they don’t, you’ve lost nothing and can proceed to that other deal or try again another day.